kimatata/unittcms/README.md

 Support team development by adding or removing members from projects.
 You can assign roles and set permissions for each member in detail.
 We provide three main roles: 'Manager' who manages the entire project, 'Developer' who designs the tests, and 'Reporter' who executes the tests.

 ![Member Management](./frontend/public/top/light/member.png)

+## Supported Languages

+UnitTCMS currently supports the following languages:

+- English (en)
+- Japanese (ja)
+- Portuguese (pt-BR)

+If you would like to add support for another language, feel free to submit a pull request.
+For reference, you can see how Portuguese was added in [PR #260](https://github.com/kimatata/unittcms/pull/260).